 In addition to filtering the charts by keywords and chart tags, the search feature provides the average age and average months TTC (Trying To Conceive) for the current search:

 Get a breakdown per chart category as well as average time to conceive and average age of the charters for your specific search results.
-To start searching the chart gallery please login to it and start exploring.
+To start searching the chart gallery (Mobile Chart Gallery) please login to it and start exploring.

 To provide some insight into time to conception by age, we conducted a preliminary study using 43, 464 charts from the gallery that resulted in pregnancy.
 We plotted the months TTC versus age: